dice-group/Ontolearn/README.md

 ### 10-Fold Cross Validation Family Benchmark Results

-The following script will apply 10-fold cross validation on each benchmark learning problem with max runtime of 60 seconds.
+Here we apply 10-fold cross validation technique on each benchmark learning problem with max runtime of 60 seconds to measure the training and testing performance of learners.
-Results will be stored in family.csv. lps_difficult.json contains OWL Class Expression learning problems whose goal answers cannot be found by searching the named concepts.
+In the evaluation, from a given single learning problem (a set of positive and negative examples), a learner learns an OWL Class Expression (H) on a given 9 fold of positive and negative examples.
+To compute the training performance, We compute F1-score of H train positive and negative examples.
+To compute the test performance, we compute F1-score of H w.r.t. test positive and negative examples.

 ```shell
 # To download learning problems and benchmark learners on the Family benchmark dataset with benchmark learning problems.